Topics > Soil and land management

 5. Time – the longer soil materials are acted upon by soil-forming processes, the more weathered, leached and infertile they become.
 Australia is geologically very stable and has not experienced mountain-building, glaciation, or widespread and frequent flooding for many millions of years so no unweathered, reactive materials from newly exposed rock have been widely deposited in more recent geological times.

 South Australian soils are largely formed from ancient, highly weathered materials.
-Therefore they are often inherently infertile and fragile and it is important they are carefully managed.
+Therefore, they are often inherently infertile and fragile and it is important they are carefully managed.
 The importance of appropriate soil management is emphasised by the fact that soil is effectively irreplaceable, given its very slow rate of natural formation.

-The Soils of Southern South Australia (2009) publication provides a comprehensive documentation of the State’s soil resources.
+The Soils of Southern South Australia (2009) publication provides comprehensive documentation of the State’s soil resources.
 It is designed to build knowledge and understanding of soils for those involved with managing, planning, research, education, ecology, industry development, or anyone interested in improving the management and condition of our precious soil and land resources.

 Soils of South Australia